buildingSMART/IDS-Audit-tool/README.md

         - [x] Regex matches
         - [x] Multiple values allowed
   - [ ] properties
+    - [x] Prepare metadata infrastructure
-    - [ ] All audits are case insensitive
+    - [ ] Is it correct that names are case sensitive?
     - [ ] no extensions of standard PSETs
       - [ ] properties are limited to the agreed set
     - [ ] No misplacement of properties